-Apart from the rather dodgy production values, basking in the confidence of the new governments popularity it was greeted with near universal praise.
-Central to the 1998 SDR were a number of themes but the main one was the need to modernise to better reflect new threats
+Apart from the rather dodgy production values, basking in the confidence of the new government’s popularity it was greeted with near-universal praise.
+Central to the 1998 SDR was a number of themes but the main one was the need to modernise to better reflect new threats

 the confrontation of the Cold War has been replaced by a complex mixture of uncertainty and instability